Overview

 Buy food online using SNAP

-You can use your SNAP money to buy food online for delivery and in-store pickup.
+You can use your SNAP to buy food online for delivery and in-store pickup.

-Only SNAP money on EBT cards can be used for online purchases.
-If you get Cash on your EBT card, it cannot be used for any part of online shopping, including shipping, delivery, or service fees.
+Only SNAP benefits on EBT cards can be used for online purchases.
+If you get cash on your EBT card, it cannot be used for any part of online shopping, including shipping, delivery, or service fees.

 Learn more about becoming a store that accepts SNAP EBT online.